hidem1129-oss/Modular-Factory-System/Software/Grafana/README.md

 * which state preceded it
 * how long the condition continued
 * whether the same problem occurred repeatedly
-* whether power consumption changed during the event
+* whether recorded electrical load changed during the event
 * whether behavior differed between test runs
 * whether a change improved or degraded system behavior